-- New York's 2017 Strategic Highway Safety Plan was developed in coordination with local, state, federal, tribal and private organizations throughout the state. - NYSDOT coordinates with the Governors Traffic Safety Committee on safety target setting. - Conference calls are regularly held with MPO Directors, an MPO Safety Working Group and a Safety Working Group to coordinate and communicate ongoing safety efforts. - The core team that developed the statewide Pedestrian Safety Action Plan included members from NYSDOT, FHWA, GTSC, DOH and the MPOs. - The Roadway Departure Action Plan team currently in development also includes members from NYSDOT, FHWA, GTSC, DOH, local governments and the MPOs. - The GTSC, FHWA, MPO's, local agencies and law enforcement are participating in the design of a new safety management system called CLEAR. - External partners will be involved in the development of the next Strategic Highway Safety Plan due August 2022.
+- New York's 2017 Strategic Highway Safety Plan was developed in coordination with local, state, federal, tribal and private organizations throughout the state. - NYSDOT coordinates with the Governors Traffic Safety Committee on safety target setting. - Conference calls are regularly held with MPO Directors, an MPO Safety Working Group and a Safety Working Group to coordinate and communicate ongoing safety efforts. - The core team that developed the statewide Pedestrian Safety Action Plan included members from NYSDOT, FHWA, GTSC, DOH and the MPOs.
+The Roadway Departure Action Plan team currently in development also includes members from NYSDOT, FHWA, GTSC, DOH, local governments and the MPOs.

+• The GTSC, FHWA, MPO's, local agencies and law enforcement are participating in the design of a new safety management system called CLEAR.